 LLLT Vs. Minoxidil

 Some authors have drawn comparisons between the mechanism of action of Low-Level Laser Therapy and the mechanism of minoxidil.
 It is known that minoxidil contains an important cellular signaling molecule involved in many physiological and pathological processes.
 It is also a vasodilator.
-Furthermore, minoxidil is an ATP sensitive channel opener.
-In turn, it cause hyperpolarization of cell membranes.
+Furthermore, minoxidil is an ATP-sensitive channel opener.
+In turn, it causes hyperpolarization of cell membranes.

 Low-Level Laser Therapy for Hair Regrowth in Animals